Why You Should Be Obsessed With Japan's Kewpie Mayo

 Kewpie mayonnaise -- and its signature tube bottle with a red cap -- is now a cult favorite.
 Uniqlo, the worldwide Japanese casual wear brand, collaborated with Kewpie for a line of mayo-themed shirts.
 People opened Kewpie-centered restaurant pop-ups, serving dishes like mayo-drizzled pizza and mayonnaise milkshakes.
 The condiment company even has a shrine-like museum in its honor in Tokyo.

 Chefs all across the nation are also obsessed with the stuff.
-Niki Nakayama, the chef/owner of iconic Los Angeles kaiseki restaurant, n/naka, notes that "because [Kewpie] is a lot richer and creamier than regular mayonnaise it can be used as a standalone condiment just for the flavor.”
-This is why Kewpie is often used as a dip for chicken karaage where the mayo can be mixed with assorted spices (like curry and chili powder), thus creating new sauces.
+Niki Nakayama, the chef and owner of iconic Los Angeles kaiseki restaurant, n/naka, notes that "because [Kewpie] is a lot richer and creamier than regular mayonnaise it can be used as a standalone condiment just for the flavor.”
+This is why Kewpie is often used as a dip for chicken karaage where the mayo can be mixed with assorted spices, like curry and chili powder, thus creating new sauces.
 Kewpie can also be substituted for American mayonnaise in coleslaw, used as a binding agent for tater tots and burgers, and loaded into cakes for extra moisture.
 And, of course, it’s unsurprising to find the Japanese mayonnaise stuffed with imitation crab in California rolls and drizzled across baked sushi rolls.
 Chef Tim Phung of Zen Sushi in downtown Sacramento shares similar sentiments to Nakayama, describing Kewpie as “the king of mayonnaise.”